Team15ECE3400/Team15ECE3400.github.io/PCBMillTutorial/PCBMillTutorial.md

 To be continued...

-I trained a few 3400 classmates this semester.
+I trained a few 3400 classmates on other teams this semester.